 Tesla Roadster on sale in Canada as of... today, deliveries start in Q4 '09

-Click above for more images of the Tesla Roadster testing in the snow
+Click above for a high-res gallery of the Tesla Roadster

 Canada has not always been the friendliest territory for electric cars, but that's changing.
 After the Tesla empire officially expanded to Chicago yesterday, the company has announced it will join the northern rush and is now ready to take orders in Canada.
 Canadian buyers will have to wait until the fourth quarter of 2009 to actually get their cars, but they should feel free to sign up for the $109,000 electric car whenever they feel like it.
 Oh, and that's the U.S. price; the cost for Canadians will be set later this year) The first deliveries will be made out of upcoming Tesla "regional centers" in Seattle and New York, but Canada-based stores are in the works.